wing5wong/artisan-whs-static/source/_courses/FDNE.md

 type: Year 9 Optional
 description: ""
 maori_title: ""
-background: "To develop a basic understanding of food hygiene and preparation skills with an emphasis on teenage nutrition.
+body: "To develop a basic understanding of food hygiene and preparation skills with an emphasis on teenage nutrition.
 Students will have the opportunity to undertake practical preparation of food linked to the topics studied."
 year: "9"
 credits: ""
 entry_requirements: ""